 ELMAR: Of course, I understand, Hugo.
-You're in here because you fired six shots, mercilessly killing computer.
+You're in here because you fired six shots, mercilessly killing a Dell Inspiron computer with Intel and Windows inside.

 IRENE: You see what a brute you are, Hugo.
 And here you pretended to be so first world!
 Who does something like that?
 Killing an unarmed computer!